gaurav072/SpringBootJunit5Mockito/README.md

 # SpringBoot : Unit Testing using Junit 5 and Mockito
-SpringBoot based basic web application having unit test cases for each layer including controller,service and dao.
+This repository focused on Unit testing of a Spring Boot Application.
+Unit test cases covered for DAOs,Services and Controllers.